Another Round (podcast): Hiatus

-In late 2017, BuzzFeed announced on their social media accounts the decision to stop producing Another Round, but that Nigatu and Clayton could take ownership and production of the show after a hiatus.
+In late 2017, BuzzFeed announced the decision to stop producing Another Round, but that Nigatu and Clayton could take ownership and production of the show after a hiatus.
 BuzzFeed canceled not only Another Round, but by late 2018 cancelled its two other shows Thirst Aid Kit and See Something Say Something and laid off the entire podcast production team.
 The other two shows both eventually resumed production under different models, unrelated to BuzzFeed.
 Another Round has not returned and the hiatus is indefinite.

 Both hosts of Another Round went on to take other jobs, Clayton going on to host multiple podcasts and Nigatu as a staff writer for Desus & Mero.
 Clayton explained in an interview to Vice that they could have continued after being given the ownership of the podcasts, but both were too tired.
 Clayton said, "It wasn't easy to be in the position to take away this thing that you all love and that we gave birth to for a little while.
 But we were tired and we needed to rest and lay down because invisible illnesses like anxiety and depression are things that even HR departments don't always acknowledge."
 There has been significant and continued interest in its revival, with many fans being vocal about missing the show.

 Controversy about the ending of the show was reignited in June 2020, when Clayton and Nigatu shared that while they have ownership over the name they did not own any of the back catalogue.
 This is in contrast with the other two BuzzFeed shows, Thirst Aid Kit and See Something Say Something, which both own their back catalogue.
 Many people involved in the creation of Another Round have also come forward in the aftermath to say that even during production and the height of its popularity, the podcast was not given much support or resources internally.
 BuzzFeed has since acknowledged its lack of support, with the CEO Jonah Peretti, saying that the business was "bad at selling podcasts to clients, and [...] bad at selling content focused on Black audiences.
 This is inexcusable and cost us dearly.
 We should have developed those skills."